craue/TwigExtensionsBundle/README.md

 # Information

-TwigExtensionsBundle is just a collection of Twig extensions i find useful.
+TwigExtensionsBundle is just a collection of useful Twig extensions.

 A live demo with code examples can be found at http://craue.de/sf2playground/en/CraueTwigExtensions/.